alexvargash/laravel-preset-tailwind-sass-vue/README.md

 # Laravel 5.7+ preset tailwind, sass & vue

-A scaffolding preset for adding the necesary npm dependecies and file structure for usign [Tailwind CSS](https://tailwindcss.com), [Sass](https://sass-lang.com/) and [Vue.js](https://vuejs.org/) with a Laravel 5.7 project.
+A scaffolding preset for adding the necesary npm dependecies and file structure for using [Tailwind CSS](https://tailwindcss.com), [Sass](https://sass-lang.com/) and [Vue.js](https://vuejs.org/) with a Laravel 5.7 project.

 *This package only works with Laravel 5.7 due to the changes on the resources directory.*